Wannenburgh: Wannenburg(h) of Amsterdam, Utrecht, & the Cape Colony

 Pieter Wannenburg(h) of Amsterdam was the first Wannenburgh to settle at the Cape of Good Hope in 1727 during the Dutch East India Company governorship of either Jan de la Fontaine or Pieter Gysbert Noodt (Governors of the Dutch Cape Colony).
 Dr. Cornelis Pama regarded them as one of the old families of the Cape.
 The earliest available records digitised by Dutch and Belgian archives via Open Archives' online database inlcludes overlapping entries for the same family members with the alternative or erroneous spellings; 'Wannenberg', 'Wannenbergh', 'Wanenbergh', and 'Wanenberg'.
 The family is connected through blood and marriage to the following families:

-The House of Egmond (via Jacob 'Bastaardzoon' de Wael van Egmond); the de Wael/de Waal patriciate of Haarlem and Rosenburch; the regental Eversdijcks of Goes, Zeeland; the Broussons of Nîmes (which include the Seigneurs de Paradès of Gajan, Sauzet, and Fons); the Graaff Baronets of Tygerberg (de Grendal); the knightly von Kotzes of Magdeburg; the Kirst(en) burghers/patriciate of Eberstedt and Rudolstadt; the Mosterts/Mostaerts of Mostert's Mill and 'Welgelegen' farm; and Ireland's Wolfes of Forenaughts, Blackhall, and Baronrath in Naas, County Kildare.
+The Frankenoil family (via Johannes de Waal van Amsterdam, his wife's cousin); the regental Eversdijcks of Goes, Zeeland; the Broussons of Nîmes (which include the Seigneurs de Paradès of Gajan, Sauzet, and Fons); the Graaff Baronets of Tygerberg (de Grendal); the knightly von Kotzes of Magdeburg; the Kirst(en) burghers/patriciate of Eberstedt and Rudolstadt; the Mosterts/Mostaerts of Mostert's Mill and 'Welgelegen' farm; and Ireland's Wolfes of Forenaughts, Blackhall, and Baronrath in Naas, County Kildare.